heike/x3ptools/README.md

 #### Helper lines

 `image_x3p_grid` lays a regularly spaced grid of lines over the surface of the scan.
-Lines are drawn `spaces` apart (50 pixels by default).
+Lines are drawn `spaces` apart (50 pixels by default in y direction and 100 pixels in x direction).
 Lines every 5 and 10 spaces are colored differently to ease a visual assessment of distance.

 ```r